If you’re travelling to Brazil, our travel advice and updates give you practical tips and useful information.

 - If you are a victim of crime, you should cooperate and not resist.
 Be ready to hand over valuables if you’re threatened; don’t attempt to resist attackers, they may be armed or under the influence of drugs

-If you’re a victim of a crime while in Brazil, make a report immediately to the local police.
+- If you’re a victim of a crime while in Brazil, make a report immediately to the local police.
 We advise you to obtain a “boletim de ocorrência” (police report) at a “delegacia” (police precinct) if any of your possessions are lost or stolen.
 You will require a stamped police report to lodge a travel insurance claim related to lost or stolen possessions.
-And remember, you can contact us at the Irish Embassy if you need help.
+And remember, you can contact us at the Irish Embassy or the Irish Consulate General in São Paulo if you need help.

-Favelas (heavily congested slums) exist in all major Brazilian cities; they are characterised by poverty and usually too by high levels of violent crime, often drug related.
+Favelas (heavily populated shanty towns) exist in all major Brazilian cities; they are characterised by poverty and also often have high levels of (mainly drug-related) violent crime.

-In preparation for the World Cup this year and the Olympic Games in 2016, the police in Rio de Janeiro have moved in force into the favelas to root out crime and drug trafficking and to pacify the areas.
+In preparation for the Rio2016 Olympic and Paralympic Games, the police in Rio de Janeiro have mounted a number of operations to improve security in these areas.
 You should avoid these favelas at all times.

 Local laws and customs